Java Client

 Map Operator

 The map operator accepts two parameters.
 The first parameter is a attribute name, which can refer to an existing attribute in the stream or a new attribute.
 The second parameter is a complex expression over the existing stream attributes.
-The operator stores the result of the expression in the specified attribute.
+The operator stores the result of the expression in the specified attribute, which is appended to the input tuples.

 The complex expression can contain arithmetic operations, arithmetic and boolean comparisons, and boolean functions.
 Refer to the Expression API for details.